-Consumers in the United Kingdom often demand quality flowers with a 7-day guarantee.
-Good quality is important in every market channel, including the low priced flowers offered in supermarkets.
+Quality is often a minimum requirement for supplying the EU market.
+Good quality is important in every market channel, and especially for the low priced flowers offered in supermarkets.
 Carnations are cut flowers that are particularly valued for their long vase life, which can last up to 14 days.
 A vase life of 7 days is often regarded as a minimum.